akatie/simpleknowledgeservice/fuseki/README.md

      mkdir sksdb

-  3. Run the 'loadSchemes.sh' script
+  3. Run the 'importSchemes.sh' script.
+Will take a few minutes but once loaded, you're ready to go.

-  4. In a new shell, go into the apache-jena-fuseki-* directory and run fuseki
+  4. In a new shell, go into the apache-jena-fuseki directory and run fuseki

      fuseki-server --update --loc ../sksdb /sks